cgpan/HSLSdropout/README.md

 - Pytorch version: 2.0.1
 - Sklearn version: 1.2.2

 For Mac users: We noticed that the higher version of Python might cause a conflict between the `sklearn` and `PyTorch,` which sometimes leads to crashes in Jupyter Notebook.
 Therefore, we switched to Python 3.8.17, and the code ran well.
-Another tricky thing is that running this project on an Apple CPU is faster than running on the `mps` (Metal Performance Shaders) when using the Pytorch 2.0.1.
+Another tricky thing is that running the neural network model (in `02_NN_models.ipynb`) on an Apple CPU is faster than running on the `mps` (Metal Performance Shaders) when using the Pytorch 2.0.1.

 For Windows users: all those codes should run well on the latest version of R, and Python with the required packages.